aws-samples/foundational-llm-chat/README.md

 4. **`default_aws_region`**: This field specifies the AWS region where the application is deployed.
 You can set region also for each Amazon Bedrock model field.

 5. **`prefix`**: This field allows you to set a prefix for resource names created by the application.
 You can leave it empty or provide a custom prefix if desired.

+6. **`cognito_domain`**: This field allows you to specify an already existent cognito domain name.
+It is *optional* and in the first deployement is expected to not be defined.
+See FAQ section for the reason of this parameter existance.

 ### Model Configuration
 This field contains a dictionary of Bedrock models that the chatbot can use.
 Each model is identified by a *key* (e.g., "Sonnet", "Haiku") and, the *key* is the name used in the Chainlit [Chatprofile](https://docs.chainlit.io/advanced-features/chat-profiles).
 Each model has the following properties at minimum: